-OC's Health and Wellness Center is located on the west side of the Gaylord University Center and houses medical and counseling services.
+The Eagle Community Clinic houses medical and counseling services.
 The center is open from 8 am to 11 am and from 1 pm to 5 pm Monday through Friday.
-The center's medical and mental health professionals adhere to the concept of lifelong wellness and promote the ideal of optimal health for each member of the university community.
+The center's medical and mental health professionals adhere to the concept of lifelong wellness and promotes ideal optimal health for each member of the university community.
 The center provides medical, mental health and wellness services, and education, as well as assessment and screening activities to support and encourage students and other members of the campus community to take personal responsibility for developing healthy attitudes and behaviors in all areas of their lives.